Learn · Accounting & bookkeeping

 - What if I sell on Amazon and another platform?

 - You'll likely receive a separate 1099-K from each platform that meets the reporting threshold, such as Amazon, Etsy, or Walmart.
 Add all of them together as part of your total gross receipts, then apply the same expense-and-fee breakdown to each before calculating net taxable income.
+If you're wondering where to find your Shopify 1099, it comes from Shopify Payments and lives in the Payments area of your Shopify admin rather than arriving by email, so go looking for it instead of waiting.

 - Is FBA reimbursement income reported on my 1099-K?